Professional Master of Education (Post Primary Education)

-The application process for Supply of Teachers in Priority Subjects 2018 programme (STIPS2018) is 13th April 2018.
 All applications are made through http://www.pac.ie and please select course code DC905.
-Please note for 2018 entry, it is a requirement to upload all documentation onto the PAC system to support your PME DC905 application.
-Posting of documents is NOT accepted.
+Please note for 2019 entry, it is a requirement to upload all documentation onto the PAC system to support your PME DC905 application.
+Documentation posted or emailed will NOT be accepted.

 Application and Documentation Submission Closing Dates (uploading only)